 The accessory size is the size of the balls on the barbell for example.

 The witdth is mostly the width of the part that holds the skin.
-I will mostly use this term for flesh tunnels and plugs and such.
+This term is mostly used for flesh tunnels and plugs and such.

 For questions about the online store or about an item email@example.com.
 For information about piercings, prices...
 Check out my website and social media, send me an email at firstname.lastname@example.org or call/WhatsApp 0702148937